brian-tle/csc645-networks/Projects/P2P Decentralized Network/README.md

 916970215

-* General description of the project (a few sentences) A decentralized Peer to Peer (P2P) bittorrent  protocol network that connects clients to download a .torrent file.
-It has a tracker than checks the status of the clients (peers) of whether they're interested, not interested, choked, etc. These peers simultaniously download their missing pieces of the file from eachother as each peer holds a different piece of the data.
-Also a tracker manages whether a peer is looking for a specific file, then throws that peer into the swarm (collection of peers sharing that file) to join the downloading / uploading party
+* General description of the project (a few sentences)

+A decentralized Peer to Peer (P2P) bittorrent network that connects clients to download a file from eachother.
+It contains a tracker that tracks the status of the peers (interested/not interested/choked/etc) and what file they're looking for.
+These peers can simultaniously download pieces of a file from other peers as long as the other has a piece that they do not have.
+Peers that are looking for a specific file are put into a swarm (peers looking for the same file) by the tracker.

 * If you used external Python modules/libraries.
 Provide a requeriments.txt file